Mohamed Elneny: International career

 Elneny was selected by the Confederation of African Football (CAF) to feature in the 2021 Africa Cup of Nations (held in 2022) team of the tournament, after he helped his team reach the final of the competition.
 In December 2023, he was named in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.
 He earned his 100th international cap, including non-FIFA sanctioned matches, in a 2–2 draw against Ghana during the African tournament.

+Style of play

+Elneny is recognised for his passing accuracy, long balls and possession-holding, and has been described as a player who controls the midfield; "physical, yet mobile – and able to break up play".
+Mark White of FourFourTwo wrote in 2022 that "Elneny has so far outlasted every last one of the new midfield generals that Arsenal thought would replace him."

 Media

 Elneny was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.